Avisakula123/pg-wrangle/README.md

 - GOBBO
 - NERISSA

-## The question is who speaks more
+## The question is who speaks more and the commands used are mentioned below.

 - The commands used are
- curl "http://shakespeare.mit.edu/merchant/full.html" -O "data.txt"
+- curl "http://shakespeare.mit.edu/merchant/full.html" -O "data.txt"
 - sed command used to remove angular brackets in entire data file.
 - curl "http://shakespeare.mit.edu/merchant/full.html" | sed 's/<\/*[^>]*>//g' > A.txt
 - $ grep 'GOBBO' 'A.txt' -c